SAP-samples/abap-cheat-sheets/README.md

 <br>

 **Prerequisites**
-- [x] The assumption is that you are on the latest [ABAP release](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abennews-75.htm).
-The content was also tested with release 7.56.
-Note that especially for the RAP examples, at least ABAP version 7.56 is required.
+- [x] It is assumed that you are running the latest [ABAP release](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abennews-75.htm).
+The content has also been tested with release 7.56.
+Note that the RAP examples require at least ABAP version 7.56.
-- [x] Before importing the code, you have made a system-wide search for, for example, classes named `ZCL_DEMO_ABAP*` so as not to run into issues when you try to import the code.
-If someone has already imported the content in the system, you can simply check out that imported version and proceed with the step *3) Run the code*.
+- [x] Before importing the code, you have performed a system-wide search for classes named `ZCL_DEMO_ABAP*`, for example, to avoid errors when you try to import the code.
+If someone has already imported the content into the system, you can simply check out that imported version and proceed to the step *3) Run the code*.
-- [x] You have downloaded and installed ABAP Development Tools (ADT).
-Make sure that you use the most recent version as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
+- [x] You have downloaded and installed the ABAP Development Tools (ADT).
+Make sure that you are using the latest version, as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
-- [x] You have created an ABAP Project in ADT that allows you to access your Application Server as mentioned above.
-Your logon language is English.
+- [x] You have created an ABAP project in ADT that allows you to access your application server as mentioned above.
+Your login language is English.
 - [x] You have downloaded and installed the standalone version of the abapGit report.
-Make sure that you use the most recent version as indicated on the [installation page](https://docs.abapgit.org/).
-You can create a report, for example, `zabapgit_standalone` and copy and paste [this code](https://raw.githubusercontent.com/abapGit/build/main/zabapgit_standalone.prog.abap) into the program.
+Make sure you are using the latest version, as indicated on the [installation page](https://docs.abapgit.org/).
+You can create a report, for example, `zabapgit_standalone`, and copy and paste [this code](https://raw.githubusercontent.com/abapGit/build/main/zabapgit_standalone.prog.abap) into the program.

 **Import Code**

-Use the standalone version of the abapGit report to import the demo examples of the <em>ABAP Cheat Sheets</em> by carrying out the following steps:
+Use the standalone version of the abapGit report to import the demo examples of the ABAP cheat sheets by performing the following steps:
-1. In your ABAP project, create a package, for example, `TEST_ABAP_CHEAT_SHEETS` as target package suitable for demo content (e. g. by using `LOCAL` as software component).
+1. In your ABAP project, create a package, such as `TEST_ABAP_CHEAT_SHEETS` as a target package suitable for demo content (for example, by using `LOCAL` as the software component).
 2. Add the package to the *Favorite Packages* in the *Project Explorer* view in ADT.
 3. Run the standalone version of the abapGit report.
 4. Choose the `New Online` button.
-If the button is not available, for example, if another repository is already opened, choose the `Repository List` button.
+If the button is not available, for example, if another repository is already open, choose the `Repository List` button.
 5. On the *New Online Repository* screen, make the following entries:
    - `Git Repository URL`: